Staffing Considerations Sample Clauses

 Staffing Considerations.
 No more than one employee may be absent without pay from any work site at any given time, except at the Nutrition Center up to three (3) employees may be absent at one time.

 Staffing Considerations.
-The Supplier will establish a dedicated Project Management Office (PMO) that will include staff responsible to manage the Root Cause Analysis Services across the towers.
-The PMO will include full time dedicated resources that will include Root Cause Analysis as one of their responsibilities.
-Final Resources within each tower will be engaged as it relates to Root Cause Analysis impacting their specific tower.
+Supplier will establish a dedicated Project Management Office (PMO) that will include staff responsible to manage the Issue and Error Resolution and Reporting Services across the towers.
+The PMO will include full time dedicated resources whose responsibilities will include Issue and Error Resolution and Reporting.
+Resources within each tower will be engaged as it relates to Issue and Error Resolution and Reporting impacting their specific tower.

 Staffing Considerations.
 Supplier will staff Training Services with a dedicated team while leveraging SME’s from each Tower as needed.